thewoolleyman/boxbuilder/README.markdown

 _Testing_
 =========

+Boxbuilder has an integration test in test/boxbuilder_test which does the following:

+* Runs boxbuilder\_remote\_build\_ami to create an AMI
+* Starts a new EC2 instance from the newly-built AMI
+* Verifies the AMI was built correctly by performing assertions on the instance via SSH
+* Terminates/deletes all test resources (instance, AMI, and snapshot)

-Boxbuilder has a test suite which runs boxbuilder against a live machine, then asserts that it was built correctly.
-It requires the same SSH variables to be set as does the 'boxbuilder\_remote\_bootstrap' ('boxbuilder\_keypair', 'boxbuilder\_user', and 'boxbuilder\_host').
-It will also read these and any other variables set in ~/.boxbuilderrc.
+test/boxbuilder\_test requires the same variables to be set as does the 'boxbuilder\_remote\_build\_ami' script.
+It will prompt with an error if any required variable is unset.
+It will also read any other variables set in $HOME/.boxbuilder\_testrc.

+The test takes several minutes to run, because that is how long it takes boxbuilder\_remote\_build\_ami to run.
+Be patient.
+The terminal will also be locked and prevent input while boxbuilder\_remote\_build\_ami is running.

+If you are hacking boxbuilder, and the test fails, try setting boxbuilder\_debug to true.
+This will give a very verbose output to help you find the failure.

 ----